 Joseph A. Calandrino

-I received my doctorate in Computer Science from Princeton University, where I was advised by Ed Felten and was affiliated with the Center for Information Technology Policy.
-My graduate research focused on the privacy and security implications of emerging technologies, from electronic voting systems to recommender systems.
-I hold masters degrees in Computer Science from Princeton and the University of Virginia.
-I received my BS from the University of Virginia in Computer Science and Mathematics.
+I received my doctorate in Computer Science from Princeton University, where I was affiliated with the Center for Information Technology Policy.
+I hold masters degrees in Computer Science from Princeton and the University of Virginia, and I received a BS in Computer Science and Mathematics from the University of Virginia.

 Selected Publications